Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 Our project provides a way for people to participate in the Next Level of the Web as a early supporter and funder, and thereby to recieve an allocation of the royalties from the sales of the book and the NFTbook.
 The funds raised will go to the expenses associated with the production, marketing, and distribution of the book and the NFTbook, enabling the book to be

-- Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
-Yes.

-- If so, how is your project different?
-There are two NFTbook prjects on NEAR but they do not use NFTs as a crowdpooling vehicle for NFTbooks https://www.mintbase.io/thing/zUlYU-KEF7i2V1ozFaDsyUCQP9-aVKxfcj9IhcieP-g:writersguild.mintbase1.near This is simply a poetry book https://youtu.be/vkDVF3nXivQ This project creates a platform that serializes books so they are released a chapter at a time Ref Finance allws staking of NFTs to earn $REF starting with the Antisocial Ape Club and NEARNauts NFTs: https://medium.com/nearprotocol/stake-your-nfts-receive-ref-rewards-cc847e424fae
+There are several other projects similar to ours in the Mintbase / NEAR ecosystem including two NFTbook prjects on NEAR but they do not use NFTs as a way of decentralizing ownership for an IRL asset. https://www.mintbase.io/thing/zUlYU-KEF7i2V1ozFaDsyUCQP9-aVKxfcj9IhcieP-g:writersguild.mintbase1.near is simply a poetry book on Mintbase. https://youtu.be/vkDVF3nXivQ creates a platform that serializes books so they are released a chapter at a time.
+Ref Finance enables staking of NFTs to earn their $REF coin for the Antisocial Ape Club and NEARNauts NFTs: https://medium.com/nearprotocol/stake-your-nfts-receive-ref-rewards-cc847e424fae, btu once again does not offer decentralized ownership of an IRL asset.

 ## Team :busts_in_silhouette: